neondatabase/website/content/docs/manage/projects.md

 ### Configure IP Allow

-Available to [Neon Pro Plan](/docs/introduction/pro-plan) users, the IP Allow feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
+Available to Scale plan users, the IP Allow feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
 In Neon, the IP allowlist is applied to all branches by default.

 Optionally, you can allow unrestricted access to your project's [non-primary branches](/docs/manage/branches#non-primary-branch).
 For instance, you might want to restrict access to the primary branch to a handful of trusted IPs while allowing unrestricted access to your development branches.